hms-networks/flexy-thingworx-connector/import/README.md

 Change "daysToKeep" to be the number of days before data will be purged from Thingworx.

-If scriptTimeout was modified in the platform-settings.json file of Thingworx, then update the scriptTimeout property here.
+If scriptTimeout was modified in the platform-settings.json file of Thingworx, then update the scriptTimeoutSeconds property here.
-If no change was made, then the scriptTimeout property already holds the default timeout for Thingworx (30 seconds).
+If no change was made, then the scriptTimeoutSeconds property already holds the default timeout for Thingworx (30 seconds).

 ![img of properites](/import/img/propertiesScreen.PNG)